qnx-ports/build-files/ports/RetroPie/README.md

 - curl
 - unzip
 - git
+- gcc
-- gcc and g++
+- g++
-- autotools, including autopoint and gettext
 - nasm
 - yasm
+- An autotools installation, including:
+  - autoconf
+  - autopoint
+  - automake
+  - gettext

 1. **Ensure you have a QNX License.** If not, see how to get one here: [QNXE Free Non-Commercial License](https://www.qnx.com/products/everywhere/).
 You must also install the Wayland/Weston, Base Graphics, Vulkan SDK, and any board-specific (i.e. Quickstart Image or Raspberry Pi Board Support) packages from [QNX Software Centre](https://www.qnx.com/download/group.html?programid=29178).